 Why I May Not/Will Not See Constant Rainfall?

 A frequent complaint is the forecast is wrong because I didn’t experience any rainfall.
 Scattered showers mean that you, individually, may experience some showers intermittently throughout the day and there is a higher chance for this activity than isolated activity.
 Generally, because of winds associated with weak tropical waves, showers and thunderstorms tend to follow a west-northwest track, generally missing areas across Southwestern Trinidad and even Northwestern Trinidad – though activity due to local climatic effects such as daytime heating may trigger shower and thunderstorm development across these areas.
 See the below graphic for a simple explanation.

 With this tropical wave, mostly scattered showers are forecast.
-Hence, we are likely to see intermittent showers and thunderstorms, interrupting mostly cloudy to overcast skies between late Sunday and Tuesday.
+Hence, we are likely to see intermittent showers and thunderstorms, interrupting mostly cloudy to overcast skies between Sunday and Tuesday.

 But this model shows….

 Individual model runs are just one possible outcome from a myriad of outcomes.
 Weather does not always follow what is modeled, and even what may be forecast.
 Beware of individual model runs being posted on social media, especially since this tropical wave is more than 5 days away from moving across the Windwards.

 Always check the National Hurricane Center for the latest information for tropical cyclones and your local meteorological offices for country-specific advisories concerning Invest 93L.